Mino Raiola

-He began his career in the Netherlands in 1992, where he had lived since moving there as a child, helping transfer Dutch players to Italy's Serie A. After starting his own agency, he became a renowned super-agent who was involved with many of the most high-profile and expensive transfers of the new millennium.
-A controversial figure, Raiola developed a reputation among players as an agent who achieved the best for his clients, while many owners and managers considered him untrustworthy.
+Raiola began his career in the Netherlands in 1992, where he had lived since moving there as a child, helping transfer Dutch players to Italy's Serie A. After starting his own agency, he became a renowned super-agent who was involved with many of the most high-profile and expensive transfers of the 21st century.
+A controversial figure, Raiola developed a reputation among players as an agent who sought the best for his clients, while many club directors and executives regarded him as greedy.

 Early life

 Raiola was born in 1967 in Nocera Inferiore, Campania, in southern Italy.
 He moved to the Dutch city of Haarlem a year later with his parents.
-Growing up in the Netherlands, his father established a chain of pizzerias, where Raiola spent his younger years, first washing dishes in an attempt to grow closer to his father, and later as a waiter.
+In the Netherlands, his father established a chain of pizzerias.
+There, Raiola spent his younger years, first washing dishes in an attempt to grow closer to his father, and later as a waiter.
 Due to his Dutch-language skills being greater than those of his father, he eventually began advising and organising within the business.
 At the same time, he obtained his high school diploma and attended university for two years, enrolling in the Faculty of Law.
 In a 2016 interview with German sports magazine 11 Freunde, he said his law studies were wasted time; "after all, I can buy lawyers".
-He started playing football for the youth team of HFC Haarlem, but stopped at age 18 in 1987 to become head of the youth team, and later as the clubs' technical director.
+He started playing football for the youth team of HFC Haarlem, but stopped at age 18, and in 1987, he became head of the youth team, and later the club's technical director.
+He purchased a local McDonald’s and sold it to a property developer at 19, after which he became a millionaire.

 Agency career

 After a brief venture as a player and administrator, Raiola remained involved in the football world as a football agent.
-He began working at Sports Promotions, a sports agency company, and assisted in the transfers of several high-profile Dutch players to Italian clubs, including Ajax player Bryan Roy (in 1992 to Foggia), Marciano Vink (in 1993 to Genoa), Wim Jonk and Dennis Bergkamp (both in 1993 to Internazionale), and Michel Kreek (in 1994 to Padua).
-Speaking to British broadcaster Sky Sports in 2021, Roy and Kreek both praised Raiola for his ability to help them settle and taking the time to help with everyday aspects of their lives, including opening bank accounts, buying cars and accommodation.
+He began working at Sports Promotions, a sports agency company, and assisted in the transfers of several high-profile Dutch players to Italian clubs, including Ajax player Bryan Roy (in 1992 to Foggia), Marciano Vink (in 1993 to Genoa), Wim Jonk and Dennis Bergkamp (both in 1993 to Inter Milan), and Michel Kreek (in 1994 to Padua).
+Speaking to British broadcaster Sky Sports in 2021, Roy and Kreek both praised Raiola for his ability to help them settle and taking the time to help with everyday aspects of their lives, including opening bank accounts, buying cars, and arranging accommodation.
 While staying with Roy in Foggia, Raiola met his wife and encountered the club's manager Zdeněk Zeman, with whom he quickly became friends.
-Zeman wanted a player "who dribbled like Maradona, ran 17 km per game and trained like a fanatic", but Raiola believed such a player did not exist.
+Zeman requested from Raiola a player "who dribbled like Maradona, ran 17 km per game and trained like a fanatic", but Raiola believed such a player did not exist.